digiLab-ai/ue-sdk-template/README.md

 ### Next Steps
 You are now ready to run the notebooks in this repository.
-- Start with template.ipynb for a basic workflow
+- Start with `template.ipynb` to get started
-- Explore sdk_example for more advanced usage patterns Once you're comfortable with the SDK, you can remove example notebooks and begin building your own workflows.
+- Explore `sdk_example.ipynb` for more example workflow creation and execution Once you're comfortable with the SDK, you can remove example notebooks and begin building your own workflows.